This has been written for all students (past and present), prospective students and anyone who

 About the author:

-Master Andrea Wheatley has been training in martial arts for 30 years and teaching for the last ten years, in Barcelona and more recently in Melbourne, Australia.
+Master Andrea Wheatley has been training in martial arts for more than 30 years and teaching for the last ten years, in Barcelona and more recently in Melbourne, Australia.
 She currently holds an 8th Grade Black Belt in Cacoy Canete Doce Pares and is 10-times World Champion in Sports Eskrima (full-contact Filipino Stick-fighting).
 She has had 70 full-contact fights in Filipino Stick-fighting, against female and male opponents, and she has won most of them.

 Master Andrea has sparred full-contact with individuals of both genders and different weight categories in multiple styles including Brazilian Jiujitsu, Filipino Stickfighting (SportsEskrima), Boxing, Taekwondo and Muay Thai kickboxing.She has also broken multiple bones in her body through her training and other pursuits (including her elbow, clavicle, ribs, multiple fingers, pelvis) and has previously torn hamstrings and knee ligaments.
 More notably, she has pulled herself out of a wheelchair on three separate occasions after surviving devastating illness which temporarily destroyed her muscles – along with other systems in her body.
 In one of these episodes she was left with a form of paralysis from her torso and through one of her legs to her toes for a period of 3 years, caused by nerve damage affecting three of the main nerves exiting from the spine.
 She feels inspired by war veterans and other survivors, and has learnt to train through most of these injuries and setbacks, including the three year recovery from nerve damage – even if that meant at times sitting in a chair to train.